When a customer enters your website for the first time, they are anonymous.

 When the customer provides an email address, the anonymous profile in CRM is updated with new data.
 It retains the UUID and becomes a known customer profile, which means that any activity before the customer was recognized is still present in the profile’s history.
 A freshly-recognized customer sees personalized content, based on their previous interactions with the website as an anonymous customer.

-You can reset the UUID of a user to a value provided by your application.
-This can be used, for example, to separate the activities of several users who share a device.
+You can reset the UUID of a customer to a value provided by your application.
+This can be used, for example, to separate the activities of several customers who share a device.

 To do so, store the new UUID in a